-Future projection studies show an unprecedented rise of heat waves over India (Murari et al. 2015; Mishra et al. 2017; Rohini et al. 2019).
-CMIP5 multi-model simulations reported an increase in intensity, frequency, and duration of severe heat waves 2070-2099 under 4.5 and 8.5 scenarios, the eastern and western coast which are currently unaffected, will be severely impacted by severe heat waves in future (Murari, et al. 2015).
-An increase of 3-9 severe heat wave events by the mid-century which further rise to 18-30 events by 2071-2100 for CMIP5 and CESM simulations (Mishra et al. 2017).
-Mukherjee & Mishra, 2018 studied events of the concurrent hot day and hot night (CHDHN) which increased by 1-3 days under current scenario after 1984 in the present scenario, will increase up to four times for RCP 4.5 while a 12 fold increase noted under 8.5 scenario by the end of the century.
+Future projection studies show an unprecedented rise of heat waves over India (Murari et al., 2015; Mishra et al., 2017; Rohini et al., 2019).
+Coupled Model Intercomparison Project Phase 5 (CMIP5) multi-model simulations reported an increase in intensity, frequency, and duration of severe heat waves 2070-2099 under 4.5 and 8.5 scenarios, the eastern and western coast, which are currently unaffected, will be severely impacted by severe heat waves in future (Murari et al., 2015).
+An increase of 3-9 severe heat wave events by the mid-century, which further rise to 18-30 events by 2071-2100 for CMIP5 and community earth system model simulations (Mishra et al. 2017).
+Mukherjee and Mishra, 2018 studied events of the concurrent hot day and hot night (CHDHN), which increased by 1-3 days under current scenario after 1984 in the present scenario, will increase up to four times for Representative Concentration Pathway (RCP) 4.5 while a 12-fold increase noted under 8.5 scenario by the end of the century.
 Rohini et al. (2019) reported an increase of 1.5-2.5 heat wave events and an increase in the average duration of 12-18 days during 2020-2064 using CMIP5 simulations.

-Heat waves have a direct impact on human health causing commonly felt discomfort, heat cramps, exhaustion, dehydration, heat strokes and increasing risk for patients of cardiovascular and respiratory diseases to severe instances of mortality (Basu, 2009; Chen et al. 2015; Mall et al. 2017; Singh et al. 2019).
+Heat waves have a direct impact on human health causing commonly felt discomfort, heat cramps, exhaustion, dehydration, heat strokes, and increasing risk for patients of cardiovascular and respiratory diseases to severe instances of mortality (Basu, 2009; Chen et al., 2015; Mall et al., 2017; Singh et al., 2019).
 The presence of humidity in the environment prevents the thermoregulatory mechanism of evaporative cooling of the body through sweating and perspiration giving rise to conditions of heat stress (Fischer and Knutti, 2013).
-An increase in nighttime temperature exacerbates the impact of daytime heat wave due to the absence of heat discharge at night (Gosling et al., 2009b).
+An increase in night-time temperature exacerbates the impact of daytime heat wave due to the absence of heat discharge at night (Gosling et al., 2009).

-India has become a hotspot for heat-related mortality, an increasing toll of deaths due to heat waves recorded a spur in recent decades from a cumulative of 5330 deaths reported during 1978-1999 to extreme cases of 3054 and 2248 deaths in 2003 and 2015 respectively (Chaudhury et al. 2000; Ratnam et al. 2016).
-An increase of 0.5°C in mean summer temperature can cause an increase of heat-related mortality from 2.5% to 32% while for an increase in heat wave duration from 6-8 days, the probability of mortality shows a 78% increase (Mazdiyasni et al. 2017).
-Projections on conditions of heat stress over India state that areas near Chota Nagpur Plateau, northeastern India and eastern coast of India may approach the 35 °C threshold in the business as usual scenario while large urban centers such as Lucknow and Patna housing large population shall reach the critical wet bulb temperature(TW{max}) of 31°C under RCP 4.5 scenario (Im, Pal and Eltahir, 2017).
-Densely populated northern India is prone to extreme heat stress conditions by the mid and end of the century (Im et al. 2017).
+India has become a hotspot for heat-related mortality, an increasing toll of deaths due to heat waves recorded a spur in recent decades from a cumulative of 5,330 deaths reported during 1978-1999 to extreme cases of 3,054 and 2,248 deaths in 2003 and 2015, respectively (Chaudhury et al., 2000; Ratnam et al., 2016).
+An increase of 0.5°C in mean summer temperature can cause an increase of heat-related mortality from 2.5 to 32% while for an increase in heat wave duration from 6 to 8 days, the probability of mortality shows a 78% increase (Mazdiyasni et al., 2017).
+Projections on conditions of heat stress over India state that areas near Chota Nagpur Plateau, northeastern India, and eastern coast of India may approach the 35°C threshold in the business as usual scenario while large urban centres such as Lucknow and Patna housing large population shall reach the critical wet bulb temperature(TW{max}) of 31°C under RCP 4.5 scenario (Im et al., 2017).
+Densely populated northern India is prone to extreme heat stress conditions by the mid and end of the century (Im et al., 2017).